How does this medication work? What will it do for me?

 Grapefruit and grapefruit juice: Grapefruit, Seville oranges, and their juices interfere with how this medication is broken down and removed from the body.
 Consuming any of these products while taking flibanserin may cause the medication to build up in the body, causing severe side effects.
 You should avoid these fruits and their juices while taking flibanserin.

 Heart problems: This medication may cause decreased blood pressure, fainting, increased heart rate, or irregular heartbeat.
 Any of these can cause symptoms of heart problems to worsen.
 If you have heart disease such as angina, congestive heart failure, or arrhythmia, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Low body weight: If you weigh less than 50 kg, you may be more at risk of side effects such as drowsiness, low blood pressure, and fainting.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if flibanserin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Breastfeeding is not recommended while taking this medication.